 In LKS2 children like the whole school are expected to read 3 times a week to an adult at home.
 The ‘Reading Rainbow’ challenge we have promotes children to read more at home and in school.
 Children record their reading in their reading challenge book, gain stickers and certificates for every 4 weeks of reading and move along the reading rainbow from the cloud to the pot of gold.
 Children read with an adult two to three times a week in LKS2, 1:1, in small groups or with the teacher in guided reading.

 Following the ‘Cornerstones Curriculum’ we develop on the topics taught in KS1.
 We follow the creative curriculum based on the 4 stages; engage, develop, innovate and express.
-This half term our topic is ‘ Mighty Metals’.

 This topic is based heavily on science.
 The children enjoyed going to the park to explore forces (push, pull and friction) and carrying out different investigations in the classroom.